 The aluminum, glass and steel structure features 17 spires.
 There is no significance to this number.
 Original designs were too expensive, so changes were made, among them a reduction in the number of spires.
 The changes did not alter the basic design or the interior square footage of the chapel, however.
 The chapel structure cost $3.5 million to build.
 Furnishings, pipe organs, liturgical fittings and adornments of the chapel were presented as gifts from individuals, organizations, and donations from Easter offerings made at Air Force bases.

-The US Air Force Academy in Colorado Springs is open to visitors daily from 8 a.m. to 6 p.m.
-The Visitor's Center is open from 9 a.m. to 5 p.m.
+The US Air Force Academy in Colorado Springs is open to visitors daily from 9 a.m. to 5 p.m.
+The Visitor's Center and Cadet Chapel are open from 9 a.m. to 5 p.m.
+The Cadet Chapel is open on Sundays from 1p.m. to 5 p.m.
 Visitors to the Air Force Academy must enter through the North Gate, which can be accessed from Exit 156 on Interstate 25, 14 miles north of downtown Colorado Springs.
 Chapel tours are given frequently.
 Please visit the Air Force Academy Visitor Center

 for more information.

 The Air Force Academy cadets compete on 27 NCAA Division 1 teams, primarily within the Mountain West Conference.
 Cheer on the Falcons at during their most popular sporting events including football, basketball, volleyball and hockey.